 The Management Company intends to monitor the industry position closely and to update its approach in due course as the industry position evolves and further regulatory guidance is made available.
 Pictet Group, of which the Management Company is an integral part, has committed to comply with the provisions of a number of international and Swiss codes for responsible investment.
-In addition, as outlined in the Group's Sustainability & Responsible ambitions 2025, it is Pictet's intention to not only consider, but mitigate where possible, material adverse impacts of investments and operations.
-The Management Company expects to consider the adverse impacts of investment decisions on sustainability factors by the end of 2022.
+In addition, as outlined in the Group's Sustainability & Responsible ambitions 2025, it is Pictet Group's intention to not only consider, but mitigate where possible, material adverse impacts of investments and operations.

-35.27 Use of index
+33.27 Use of index